Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

 - *Export def.*
 Click the drop-down list to select the appropriate export definition.
-The export definitions are preconfigured in the system but can be edited.
-All created export definitions are displayed in the drop-down list.
+The options displayed vary depending on the option selected in the *File content* drop-down list.
+All available option-related export definitions are displayed in the list.
+The export definitions are preconfigured in the system but they can be edited.

 - [Edit]